 If you notice that your electric and heating bill is starting to increase dramatically, you might want to check for leaks in your insulation.
 Contractors generally recommend homeowners to replace their home insulation every ten years.
 If you happen to live in an older home, your insulation may be due for replacement.
 There are some do-it-yourself tips on how to complete the job on your own.
-Once you are done, you can get in touch with a Minneapolis junk removal service company to help you haul away the construction debris in your attic.
+Once you are done, you can get in touch with junk haulers to help you haul away the construction debris in your attic.
 Doing this project can lower your electric bill by at least 10 to 15 percent.
 It may not be a significant figure for some people, but it is better than nothing.

 Check out the current condition of your windows

 Windows play a significant role in your house.
 They help add an aesthetic value to your property, increase the circulation of fresh air, and lower your electricity bills.
 But just like any part of the house, windows also need to be replaced after having them for more than a decade.
 Look for windows that provide superb insulation properties and those that come with fantastic safety features.
 You can look for windows that are reasonably priced so you can make your home energy efficient.

 You may need a much longer timeline to complete this third project.
 You need a significant amount of money to replace all the old appliances.
 But it would help if you did it eventually because they consume a lot of energy.
 You may want to start with replacing your furnace and water heater because both of them consume a lot of energy.
 Take a good look at your appliances and see if they are worth repairing or not.

 Lastly, if you want to make your home more energy efficient in the long run, you might want to look at other more advanced options like installing solar panels on your rooftop.